Again We Travel a Good Path – Part I (1700-1747)

 Myaamia men could travel widely within Myaamionki and hunt in relative safety.
 Conflicts still occurred on the hunting grounds, as they did prior to the Beaver Wars, but these conflicts were culturally familiar to our ancestors.
 Conflict on the hunting grounds was usually avoided through the practice of humble generosity.
 In 1824, Pinšiwa (J.B.
 Richardville) and Meehcikilita (Le Gros) described how Myaamia hunters avoided conflict on the hunting grounds.
 “It often happens,” they said, “that when one has shot a deer he will see at the same moment some other hunter coming towards him, and will immediately abandon his prize, pointing to it as to the property of the person approaching, and will march off to seek some other game.”
 This cultural tradition limited some but not all conflicts on the hunting grounds.

-Seasonal raiding returned to a smaller scale with groups of 30 or so Myaamia men engaging in guerilla style attacks, which sought captives and or the deaths of a few enemy villagers.
-In return, Myaamia people suffered the same kinds of raids on their villages.
+Seasonal raiding returned to a smaller scale with groups of 30 or so Myaamia men engaging in guerrilla-style attacks, which sought captives and/or the deaths of a few enemy villagers.
+In return, Myaamia people suffered the same kind of raids on their villages.
 But these raids did not cause the kind of upheaval experienced in the Beaver Wars or later in our wars with the Americans (1780-1815).
 In short, these conflicts were of a size and scope that did not disrupt their lives to the degree that the entire community was unstable.

 Early on, the character of this trade was much the same as prior to the Beaver Wars.
 But by the 1720s, Myaamia people began to develop a dependence on French goods.
 Metal tools made it possible for more work to be completed in shorter periods.
 Metal kettles made it possible to cook at hotter temperatures and process more food, as with Maple sugar, for example.
 Firearms and metal tools increased the volume of animals that could be hunted and butchered, and these same tools soon became vital to the practice of warfare.
 As everyone acquired firearms and metal knives and hatchets, bows and wooden war clubs became less and less effective.
 Myaamia ways adapted to these new resources very rapidly in this period of stability, and within one generation people were hard pressed to maintain their standard of living without these trade goods.